fehmi/simply.js/docs/style.md

 ?> Remember to enclose the variable name within apostrophes, like `"{data.color}"`.

-### Tailwind

-You also have the ability to leverage Tailwind CSS within your components.
-See more in the [Style section](tailwind.md).

 ### Conditions

 You can also use Simply.js conditions, as shown in the example below.